Oliver Travel Trailers

 Modify Your Trip Itinerary to Include Your Pets

-One of your first steps should be to revise your travel itinerary to leave plenty of room to include your pets.
-First-time travelers make the mistake of assuming their plans will not be affected by their pets.
-You can save yourself the headache by making your pet a major focal point of your overall plans.
+One of your first steps should be to revise your travel itinerary to leave plenty of room for your pets.
+Many first-time travelers make the mistake of assuming their pets will not affect their plans.
+You can save yourself the headache by making your pet a major focal point of your plans.

-For instance, you should locate the pet-friendly restaurants, campgrounds, RV parks and other activities that will cater to your entire family (barks and meows included).
-With a little research and patience, you can make all the necessary updates and finalize your pet-friendly trip itinerary.
+For instance, you should locate pet-friendly restaurants, campgrounds, RV parks, and other activities catering to your entire family (barks and meows included).
+With some research and patience, you can make all the necessary updates and finalize your pet-friendly trip itinerary.

 Leave Time for Unplanned, Frequent Stops for Breaks and Walks